marticliment/ElevenClock/.github/ISSUE_TEMPLATE/bug-report--something-is-not-working-as-expected-.md

 ✅ I have checked that the bug is not a duplicate or, if it is, it needs to be reopened; and I've checked the [FAQ](https://github.com/martinet101/ElevenClock/wiki/Troubleshooting) for solutions<br>
 ✅ I have installed the latest version and the issue still happens<br>

+# for issues related with font corruption see #590

 </b>

 ## Describe the bug